kdeldycke/click-extra/docs/pygments.md

 For example, the [`console` lexer can be used to highlight shell sessions](https://pygments.org/docs/terminal-sessions/).
 The general structure of the shell session will be highlighted by the `console` lexer, including the leading prompt.
 But the ANSI codes in the output will not be interpreted by `console` and will be rendered as plain text.

 To fix that, Click Extra implements ANSI-capable lexers.
 These can parse both the language syntax and the ANSI codes in the output.
-So you can use the `ansi-console` lexer intead of `console`, and this `ansi-`-prefixed variant will highlight shell sessions with ANSI codes.
+So you can use the `ansi-console` lexer instead of `console`, and this `ansi-`-prefixed variant will highlight shell sessions with ANSI codes.

 ### Lexer variants